 Thematic Areas

-The Regional Support Office (RSO) brings together practitioners from across Bali Process Member States to strengthen responses to people smuggling, trafficking in persons and related transnational crime.
-Through training, workshops, events and roundtables, the RSO helps improve border and migration management and ensures better protection for vulnerable people, supporting a whole-of-government approach under the Bali Process.
+The Regional Support Office (RSO) brings together practitioners from across Bali Process Member States to strengthen responses to people smuggling, trafficking in persons, and related transnational crime.
+Through training, workshops, events, and roundtables, the RSO supports improved border and migration management and enhances protection for vulnerable people, promoting a whole-of-government approach under the Bali Process.

-Working closely with Member States and Bali Process Working Groups, the RSO develops practical resources including guides, policy papers, thematic briefs and training materials.
-It also fosters collaboration by welcoming ideas and proposals from Member States, stakeholders and practitioners across the region.
+Working closely with Member States and Bali Process Working Groups, the RSO develops practical resources, including guides, policy papers, thematic briefs, and training materials.
+It also fosters regional collaboration by welcoming ideas and proposals from Member States, stakeholders, and practitioners.

 Find out more Find out more